1/4/17 - 1/8/17 - on sale 4/26/16

-The finisher's medals for both the half marathon and relay are inspired by Epcot's Spaceship Earth.
-Registration fees for the Wine and Dine Half Marathon or Relay includes (for each participant) a tech t-shirt, goody bag, finisher's medal, transportation to and from race, access to finish line party, one complimentary beer, wine, or soft drink, and a gift card that can be used at the international kiosks.
+Registration fees for the Wine and Dine Half Marathon or Relay includes (for each participant) a tech t-shirt, goody bag, finisher's medal, transportation to and from race, access to Post Race Party, one complimentary beer, wine, or soft drink, and a gift card that can be used at the international kiosks.

-In addition to the half marathon, the weekend also includes the Jingle Jungle 5K, usually held the morning before the half marathon, therefore, making it possible to complete a Disney 5K and half marathon in the same (albeit very long) day!
+In addition to the half marathon, the weekend also includes Mickey's Holiday 5K and the Disney Wine & Dine 10K!
 Click here for more information on the Disney Wine and Dine Half Marathon Weekend and to register for the race.

 Watch the video below for a guided tour of the race course taken during the 2010 Inaugural Wine and Dine Half Marathon.